 This level indicates a person is both ready for an industry and better prepared for a specific occupation.
 In addition to eligibility for an interview, individuals hired after completing a MARC Level II endorsed program will receive credit in their RAP for their prior training, both in the classroom (Related Instruction) and on the job (On-Job-Learning).
 This saves employers valuable time and money by shortening the apprenticeship's duration.

-Pleae specify the number of On-the-Job Learning (OJL) / On-the-Job Training (OJT) and Related Instruction (RI) hours that will count toward a Registered Apprenticeship.
+Please specify the number of On-Job-Learning (OJL) and Related Instruction (RI) hours that will count toward a Registered Apprenticeship.